 The title Attribute

-The HTML5 standard does not require lowercase attribute names.
+The HTML standard does not require lowercase attribute names.

-The title attribute can be written with uppercase or lowercase like title or TITLE.
+The title attribute (and all other attributes) can be written with uppercase or lowercase like title or TITLE.

-W3C recommends lowercase in HTML, and demands lowercase for stricter document types like XHTML.
+However, W3C recommends lowercase attributes in HTML, and demands lowercase attributes for stricter document types like XHTML.

 At W3Schools we always use lowercase attribute names.

-The HTML5 standard does not require quotes around attribute values.
+The HTML standard does not require quotes around attribute values.

-Sometimes it is necessary to use quotes.
+Sometimes you have to use quotes.
 This example will not display the title attribute correctly, because it contains a space: